sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 Well, that looks... odd.
 If you looked closely at the `Blend Space` settings in our aim offsets, you might realize that this is because we aren't smoothing between our additives.

 Characters in _Cloud Crashers_ have an acceleration speed of `16384.0 cm/s`, so whenever we start moving in one direction, we reach our maximum velocity very quickly, and when we stop, we return to being idle very quickly.
-The same issue occurs with our other additives when we turn, jump, or falls.
+The same issue occurs with our other additives when we turn, jump, or fall.

 By adding `Smoothing Time` to our aim offsets, we'll blend between additives more slowly, creating a smoother transition.
 Let's try using the `Ease In/Out` smoothing type: